 I think I have found something I can eat though which I was worrying about – I was sooooo looking forward to my dinner on Thursday night and I couldn’t eat it … I was gutted!
 This was breakfast and it was this meal I realised that infact toast would surprisingly become my best friend.

-You know I’m not with it though because NO ONE had ketchup today… I am obsessed with ketchup normally but no way am I trying any of that yet so because I didn’t have any no one else wanted any either!
-I don’t think I’ve ever ate chips with no sauce before!!!
-I didn’t feel the beans on my baked potato on Thursday night was the best thing to eat so I don’t think I’ll be rushing to try them again either just yet.
+We all know I’m not 100% though because NO ONE had ketchup today… I am obsessed with ketchup normally but no way am I trying any of that yet so because I didn’t have any no one else wanted any either!
+Don’t think I’ve ever ate chips with no tomato sauce before!!!
+The beans on my baked potato on Thursday night wasn’t the best thing to eat so I don’t think I’ll be rushing to try them again either just yet.

 It’s odd because although I liked the ice cream I’m not that keen on cold/room temp stuff.
 Warm/hot stuff I like… and find very soothing.
 My breakfast was awesome this morning warm milk and weetabix 🙂 and I had bowl when I went to bed last night too to allow me to take my ibuprofen with some food.

-It’s Sunday as I continue writing this..
 3 days post op and I have woken up struggling again!
 I could really do with jumping in a nice hot shower but oh yea we have no shower after a leak we had a week ago that we are waiting to dry out ??
 I don’t fancy tipping my head up and over the bath just yet …

-I took some co codamol I was prescribed in labour with Harper last night and am going to continue with that today in place or the paracetamol…. this ear pain is sooo bad right now I am actually holding a hot water bottle to my head 🙁
+I took some co codamol that I had kept in the cupboard after I was prescribed it in labour with Harper and am going to continue with that today in place or the paracetamol…. this ear pain is sooo bad right now I am actually holding a hot water bottle to my head 🙁

-So I’ve made it to Tuesday and I have to say today seemed to be my hardest one however only in the morning oddly enough..
-I’m still really struggling to get up as I always wake with the worse ear pain ever!
+I have to say today seemed to be my hardest one however only in the morning oddly enough… I’m still really struggling to get up as I always wake with the worse ear pain ever!
 I’m ok to get up to the kids in the night early on but the later in the night it gets the harder it is – don’t really understand why but there’s no way that I could yet get up and get ready for work/school etc – Alex is still getting up with the kids so it’s a very good job he’s on lates this week and he’s here because I would really struggle – he brings me up a hot water bottle when he gets up too ?

 When I said it feels odd today it almost feels like they are starting to scab or certainly heal..
 I have twice today had it feel like a scap is falling off.. it wasnt very nice!
-I’m feeling funny tastes today too like a bit acidy – a bit like there’s blood there but I’m not bleeding again I think the scab is just coming off and I can taste the fresh skin.
-Sounds gross I know but I’d much rather tell you everything because I could not have been prepared for this even though it was described as a ‘planned attack’ I didn’t really have a clue… I’m just thankful I’m not poorly with it unlike when I used to get tonsilitus – not eating was fine because not only couldn’t I eat but I didn’t want to eat as my whole body suffered…. right now my stomach is wondering why it isn’t getting fed!!!!
+I’m feeling funny tastes today too like a bit acidy – a bit like there’s blood there but I’m not bleeding.
+Tonsil scabs I think it is… they’re just coming off and I can taste the fresh skin.
+Sounds gross I know but I’d much rather tell you everything because I could not have been prepared for this even though it was described as a ‘planned attack’ I didn’t really have a clue… I’m just thankful I’m not poorly with it and having true tonsilitus symptoms – not eating was fine because not only couldn’t I eat but I didn’t want to eat as my whole body suffered…. right now my stomach is wondering why it isn’t getting fed!!!!

 I am now 2 week and 2 days post op and I think I can safely say I am 99% ‘fixed’!
 I still wake with a ‘stuffy’ right ear (that’s the only way I can describe it – it’s not achy anymore but feels like it’s just a bit blocked) and my mouth/throats feels weird but not sore/swollen weird I think it’s genuinely because I no longer have these big permanently massive glands residing in my throat that it just feels different.
 My righthand side was always the worse too so I am not surprised that side is taking longer to heal; when I wake in a morning my throat still feels dry and the right a little sore but after a drink it’s right as rain (it’s probably because I’m still sleeping with my mouth open ALL night!)

-I really feel for anyone who has/had tonsilitus, I don’t think anyone who HASN’T had it truly understands how painful and awful it is – a week ago I was regretting having them taken out; I even said to Alex at one point that I can’t see this healing full stop let alone in a week (recovery period they say is two weeks) but it’s all done and dusted and two weeks on I’m just about fit and healthy… if you have a chance to get them out do it!
+I really feel for anyone who has/had tonsilitus, I don’t think anyone who HASN’T had it truly understands how painful and awful it is – a week ago I was regretting having them taken out; even saying to Alex at one point that I can’t see this healing full stop let alone in a week (tonsillectomy recovery time they say is two weeks) but it’s all done and dusted now and exactly two weeks on I’m just about fit and healthy… if you have a chance to get them out do it!

-I do hope this helps.. if anyone has any questions about he op, how I coped with tonsilitus, or the recovery of the tonsiletomy just ask!
+I do hope this helps.. if anyone has any questions about the op, how I coped with tonsillitus, or the recovery of the tonsillectomy just ask!